YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 ### p.s.

-I love to make mistakes in my research for it helped me to learn things better.
+I love to make mistakes in my research for it helped me learn things better.